-The Bank, together with its subsidiaries (collectively "the Group"), provides a full range of banking activities through its head office as well as its branches in Lebanon.
+The Bank, together with its subsidiaries (collectively "the Group"), provides a full range of banking activities through its head office as well as its branches in Lebanon, Iraq, and Cyprus.
+The operations of foreign branches are subject to the corresponding country laws and regulations.